microsoft/terminal/README.md

   * Universal Windows Platform Development
   * **The following Individual Components**
     * C++ (v142) Universal Windows Platform Tools
+* You need to install some version of [PowerShell Core](https://github.com/PowerShell/PowerShell#get-powershell) (`pwsh.exe`) and have it on your path.
+You can install this easily with `winget install pwsh`

 ## Building the Code

 This repository uses [git